meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

-# Create a service level indicator (SLI) and service level objective SLO
+# Create a service level indicator (SLI) and service level objective (SLO)

 Navigate to create a new SLI and SLO.
-You can get there by clicking through to the sub-nav item under Monitors or going directly to https://app.datadoghq.com/slo
+You can get there by clicking through to the sub-nav item under Monitors, **Monitors -> Service Level Objectives** or going directly to https://app.datadoghq.com/slo/new

 ![SLO Nav](../assets/slo-nav.png)